mcsammon/mcsammon.github.io/_posts/2020-06-19-competitors.md

 ![fig](/Post_Images/6_11_2020/3factorlessnoise.PNG)
 Here, the true bottom left cluster is split into two clusters: green and yellow.

-To have the algorithm correctly identify all 4 risk groups I found I needed the following: (1) Reasonable large dispersion in factor loadings between clusters (2) Relatively small  $$var(e_{i,t})$$.
+To have the algorithm correctly identify all 4 risk groups I found I needed the following: (1) Reasonably large dispersion in factor loadings between clusters (2) Relatively small  $$var(e_{i,t})$$.
 This process convinced me that the AP algorithm is useful for grouping firms.
 When given a precise enough signal, it is able to identify a cluster structure in the underlying data.
-With this in mind, I was ready to take the algorithm to the real-world.
+With this in mind, I was ready to take the algorithm to some real-world applications.

 # Application Two: Fama French Size/Value Factor Portfolios

 The Fama-French 25 size and book-to-market portfolios have been studied extensively.
 It is well known that there is a strong factor structure in these portfolios, so I was curious what would happen if we put them into the AP model:
 ![fig](/Post_Images/6_11_2020/famafrench25.PNG)
 Here, I am using the monthly returns from these portfolios between 1926 and 2018.
-Using this data, the algorithm identified 6 clusters:
+Using this data, the algorithm identified 6 clusters (ME is for equity/size, BM is for book-to-market/value):
 Cluster 1: SMALL LoBM
 Cluster 2: ME1 BM2, ME1 BM3, ME1 BM4, SMALL HiBM
 Cluster 3: ME2 BM1, ME2 BM2, ME3 BM1, ME3 BM2, ME4 BM1